Can You Identify These States by Their Historical Monument?

 B. Virginia is where the Arlington House is located.
-It’s the nation’s memorial to General Robert E. Lee who lead the Confederates during the Civil War.
-It is also where our first president George Washington used to live.
-Check out these famous moments in history that never actually happened.
+It's the nation's memorial to General Robert E. Lee who lead the Confederates during the Civil War.
+It is also where our first president George Washington used to live—here are some other facts you didn't know about our U.S. presidents.

 What state is this memorial located in?

 D. Missouri is where the Liberty Memorial stands tall to commemorate the men and women who served in World War I. Don't miss 11 of the biggest lies that made history.

 A. Texas is where a group of Texan volunteer soldiers occupied the Alamo, a former Franciscan mission, in the fight for independence from Mexico in December 1835.
 The Alamo now stands as an enduring symbol of their heroic resistance to oppression and their struggle for independence, which they won in 1836.

 What state can you find this bell in?

 B. Pennsylvania is where you'll see the Liberty Bell, which was originally called the State House Bell.
 It acquired the Liberty Bell name in the late 1830s when it became a symbol for the anti-slavery movement.
 Got this question wrong?
 Find out 16 other history questions people always get wrong, too.